 Intern teacher—An intern teacher is a university student who is assigned full time for one semester to a school and who is preparing to be a teacher by studying and teaching under the guidance of a mentor teacher.

 Mentor teacher—A mentor teacher is an experienced teacher who guides the practice of an intern teacher.

 WFED university coordinator—Is a faculty member that works with the mentors and the interns to study new and developing aspects of intern teaching to solve problems as they arise and to plan for new initiatives in education.

 Sites: The following school districts are currently participating as sites in the WFED intern teaching program:

 - Van Buren Skills Center

-Additionally, CTE students are placed and supervised by mentors in their respective disciplines (Business, FCS and Industrial Technology) and are generally limited to placement within a 50-mile radius of Kalamazoo.
+Additionally, WFED students are placed and supervised by mentors in their respective disciplines (Business, FCS and Industrial Technology) and are generally limited to placement within a 50-mile radius of Kalamazoo.
 Placement is limited to Michigan.